najaflali/docs.telebugs.com/src/projects-04-project-settings.md

 Admins: full control; members: view/resolve only.

 Changes save automatically.
-See Team Management for roles/invites.
+See [Team Management][1] for roles/invites.

 Use for segmented teams, e.g., backend devs on backend projects.